-1. Believing that moving to a cloud environment is going to make you more secure
+Believing moving to a cloud environment will make you more secure

 Part of the problem with multi-cloud environments is that the number of opportunities you have to make a mistake are almost infinite.
 From a misconfigured account within the management console cloud environment to misconfigured rules that apply to the assets within that environment to how it’s connected to your actual data center or how it’s connected to your other cloud hosting provider.
 There’s a lot of room for error along the way.